Velocidex/velociraptor-docs/content/blog/2022/2022-03-21-paths/_index.md

 FROM scope()
 ```

-The `read_file()` VQL function will read raw data from the specified
+The `read_file()` VQL function reads raw data from the specified
 file.
-The plugin will call onto the "file" accessor and pass the
+It will call onto the "file" accessor and pass the provided path
-provided path to it as an opaque string.
+to it as an opaque string.

 The `file` accessor is used to open files using the OS
 APIs.
 Therefore, it will interpret the path string according to the OS
 convention it is running on (i.e. on Windows it will create a Windows
 flavor of OSPath).
+However, were we to use another accessor, the
+string path will be interpreted differently by the accessor.

 {{% notice note "Interpreting paths" %}}